nfmelendez/forta-mev-bot/README.md

         - `block_builder`: Name of the block builder(ex Flashbots) or None
         - `profit_amount`: Profit amount extracted by the attacker
         - `profit_token_address`: Profit asset
-        - `assets`: list of assets involved in the arbitrage
+        - `assets`: list of assets involved in the arbitrage, can be tokens or NFTs with their token id
+        - `asset_types`: which type of assets are involved in the arbitrage, cab be: TOKEN, NFT or TOKEN-NFT
         - `evidence`
           - `start_amount`: Amount of profit token when started the swap chain
           - `end_amount`: Amount of profit token when finished the swap chain